butlersh/butlersh/docs/get-started.md

 title: Getting started
 ---

-Learn how to install Butlersh in your server in under 1 minute. {% .lead %}
+Learn how to install Butlersh in your servers in under 1 minute. {% .lead %}

 {% quick-links %}